Richmond.gov.uk

 Next walk and talk TBA.

-Sign up for the free bystander training sessions we are delivering online via Microsoft Teams:
+Sign up for a free bystander training session we are delivering online via Microsoft Teams:

-If your organisation or community group is interested in receiving bystander training, please email Abi Jonas, VAWG Community Safety Officer, at abi.jonas@richmondandwandsworth.gov.uk.
+If your organisation or community group is interested in taking part in an online or in person active bystander session, please email Abi Jonas, VAWG Community Safety Officer for Richmond, at abi.jonas@richmondandwandsworth.gov.uk, to discuss your needs.

 If you have any other training needs related to VAWG, please reach out to discuss your requirements, as we may be able to assist.